trival/synths/README.md

 on the fly as you modify the audio code.

 The resulting UI is published to https://synths.pages.dev using cloudflare.
-But the core value and lies in the code.
+But the core value lies in the code.
 Feel free to checkout and tweak the code for extended fun.

 ## Starting locally